 Bring-your-own code repository

-Guidewire provisions Bitbucket as a version control system (VCS) to provide fast updates and the possibility to develop code in a cloud environment.
-Using a set of standard Git commands, you can also work with other version control systems.
-Learn how to work with external Git repository and Guidewire VCS and synchronize your code between them.
+Guidewire provisions Bitbucket as a version control system (VCS) to provide fast updates and develop code in a cloud environment.
+In Bitbucket, you have access to Guidewire-managed repositories with the code for your applications.
+With a set of standard Git commands, you can also work with other version control systems.
+Learn how to work with your external repository and the Guidewire-managed repository to synchronize your code between them.

 -

-Resolving Git history conflicts and differences between remote repositories.
+Resolving Git history conflicts and differences between the repositories.

 -

-Ensuring that code changes don't modify Guidewire Layer in your remote repository.
+Ensuring that code changes don't modify Guidewire Layer in your external repository.

 -

-Maintaining the integrity and consistency of your remote repositories.
+Maintaining the integrity and consistency of your external repositories.

 -

-Maintaining standards and code structure that are required in Guidewire VCS.
+Maintaining standards and code structure that are required in the Guidewire VCS.

 For details on troubleshooting some of the problems, see Troubleshooting.